population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 separating out effects of the disease and the lockdowns is difficult [@Langlay2014; @Kastelic2015; @Gatiso2018; @Djomaleu2022; @Makerere-University-School-of-Statistics-and-Planning2023].

-Assessments in low-income countries have found a mixed impact of lockdowns on food insecurity when identifying the effect through spatial or temporal variation in lockdowns.[^snapshots]
+Assessments in low- and lower-middle-income countries have found a mixed impact of lockdowns on food insecurity when identifying the effect through spatial or temporal variation in lockdowns.[^snapshots]
-The Bangladeshi lockdown exacerbated food insecurity for urban low-income groups [@Ruszczyk2021].
+The Bangladeshi lockdown exacerbated food insecurity for urban low-income groups and in rural areas [@Hamadani2020; @Ruszczyk2021].
+Households with mothers with very young children in Uttar Pradesh saw a sharp increase in food insecurity compared to pre-COVID-19 [@Nguyen2021a].
-In Nigeria, higher COVID-19 case rates and lockdown measures increased food insecurity, particularly for households relying on non-farm businesses and those in remote and conflicted-affected zones [@Amare2020].
+In Nigeria, higher COVID-19 case rates and lockdown measures increased food insecurity, particularly for households relying on non-farm businesses and those in remote and conflicted-affected zones [@Amare2021].
 Similarly, in 14 refugee-hosting settlements and the associated host community in Uganda, lockdowns were associated with increased food insecurity and worsening diet quality, with refugees being more affected than hosts [@Squarcina2022].